 In fact, we have had many authors take this approach in the past, and it always seems to work well.
 The key, from our viewpoint, is that you let us know that you will be submitting in chunks.
 This way we can ensure that you have the same editor for each submission.

 The only ‘problem’ with submitting in chunks is that it extends the overall time it will take to edit your book.
 One thing we can do to shorten this editing process is to ‘book’ in each chunk ahead of time.
 If you know that your next chunk will be ready at a set date, you can inform us of the date ahead of time, and we will be ready to start editing the moment you submit.

 We tend not to offer a second ‘full’ edit.
-The reason for this is that we will note everything we can, which adds value to your book, during the first edit.
+The reason for this is that our professional editor will note everything we can, which adds value to your book, during the first edit.
 A second edit is unlikely to produce significant additional value.